Dilpreet Singh* Pages 166 - 176 ( 11 )

-Background: Lipid-based systems such as self-nano emulsifying drug delivery systems (SNEDDS) have resurged the eminence of nanoemulsions and offer many useful drug delivery opportunities.
-In the modern drug discovery era, there was a consistent increase in the number of poorly soluble new chemical entities which suffer from poor and erratic bioavailability problems.
-The oral route possesses some major disadvantages such as lack of constant drug levels in plasma, first-pass metabolism which results in poor bioavailability, so to address these problems, various lipid-based therapeutic systems are available from which (SNEDDS) have the promising tool for increasing the bioavailability of poorly soluble drugs.
+Background: Lipid-based systems such as self-nanoemulsifying drug delivery systems (SNEDDS) have resurged the eminence of nanoemulsions and offer many useful drug delivery opportunities.
+In the modern drug discovery era, there is a constant increase in the number of poorly soluble new chemical entities that suffer from poor and erratic bioavailability problems.
+The oral route possesses some major disadvantages, such as lack of constant drug levels in plasma, firstpass metabolism, which results in poor bioavailability.
+To address these problems, various lipidbased therapeutic systems are available from which self-enanoemulsifying systems have the potential to increase the bioavailability of poorly soluble drugs.

-Methods: SNEDDS is the isotropic mixture of oils, surfactant, and co-surfactant having droplet size in the range of 100-200 nm, which spontaneously emulsifies when it contacts with aqueous media in Gastrointestinal (G.I) fluid.
-Various preparative methods are available for SNEDDS such as high-pressure homogenizer, Microfluidization, Sonication, Phase inversion, method.
+Methods: SNEDDS is the isotropic mixture of oils, surfactant, and co-surfactant having droplet size in the range of 100-200 nm, which spontaneously emulsifies when it contacts with aqueous media in gastrointestinal (G.I) fluid.
+Various preparative methods are available for SNEDDS, such as high-pressure homogenizer, microfluidization, sonication, phase inversion, and shear state methods.
 These methods show favorable benefits in drug delivery.
-SNEDDS possesses some disadvantages like precipitation of drug in G.I fluid or either drug will reach out in the capsule dosage form due to incompatibility issues, which will overcome by some more advanced techniques like supersaturate SNEDDS, which contains a precipitation inhibitor or Solid SNEDDS which will formulate either through spray drying or using a solid carrier.
+Self-nanoemulsifying drug delivery system possesses some disadvantages like precipitation of drug in G.I fluid or possible drug leaving in the capsule dosage form due to incompatibility issues, which can be overcome by more advanced techniques like supersaturated SNEDDS containing a precipitation inhibitor or Solid SNEDDS.
+These areformulated either through spray drying or using a solid carrier.

-Department of Pharmaceutics, ISF College of Pharmacy, Moga, Punjab
+Department of Pharmaceutics, ISF College of Pharmacy, Moga 142001, Punjab